BUKU Music + Art Project

-Location and Stages
+Location and stages

 The festival is held on the New Orleans riverfront at Mardi Gras World, within walking distance of the Warehouse District and the famed French Quarter.
-BUKU's unique stages include the Power Plant (outside along the New Orleans Public Belt Railroad with the spooky Market Street Power Plant as the backdrop), the Ballroom (a concert hall with wrap around balcony viewing), the Back Alley (tucked away with the feel of a secret riverside dance party), which was replaced by the Wharf Stage in 2018, and the Float Den (one of the leading Mardi Gras float production houses).
-Being on the Mississippi River allows BUKU fans incredible views of the Crescent City Connection bridge while boats and barges roll along the river.
+BUKU's stages include the Power Plant (outside along the New Orleans Public Belt Railroad with the spooky Market Street Power Plant as the backdrop), the Ballroom (a concert hall with wrap around balcony viewing), the Back Alley (intended to have "feel of a secret riverside dance party"), which was replaced by the Wharf Stage in 2018, and the Float Den (one of the leading Mardi Gras float production houses).
+Being on the Mississippi River affords views of the Crescent City Connection bridge while boats and barges roll along the river.
 The Creole Queen riverboat (2012-2017) docked next to the festival, acting as the VIP-only S.S.
 BUKU for the weekend, with an open bar, special performances and a viewing area of the main stage from the boat's top deck.

 In 2018, the festival doubled the size of its site space outside Mardi Gras World and increased its capacity to another 3,000 people each day, totaling 35,000 across its two-day event.
 This site expansion allowed BUKU to move the Power Plant Stage across the train tracks for even more space, including the new TOO BUKU Rooftop providing VIP ticket holders a perfect view of the main stage.
 The Wharf Stage, which replaced the Back Alley Stage, is located next to the Mississippi River where the Power Plant Stage used to be.
 Another big change was the departure of the river boat and the addition of the new VIP Stage, located at the VIP grove near the main stage.

 In 2020, BUKU announced more changes to the site and an increased capacity of 25,000 people per day.
 The 2020 stages include the Port (renamed main stage), The Stacks (located directly in front of the Market Street Power Plant), a new space for the Float Den, Ballroom and The Wharf.